Third Man Out: Plot

-Strachey interviews Linklater, but Linklater denies either he or Slinger had any involvement in Rutka's death.
+Strachey interviews Linklater, but Linklater denies that either he or Slinger had any involvement in Rutka's death.
 Linklater refuses to identify the unknown man, but Strachey believes he survived.
 As Strachey leaves, the man who attacked Callahan ambushes him, knocking him unconscious.
-When he wakes, he is greeted by the man's boss—Slinger, who also denies involvement in Rutka's murder and demands he hand over Rutka's file on him.
-Slinger allows Strachey to leave unharmed but tells him only that Linklater and Rutka were both involved in St. Michaels' choir.
+When he wakes, he is greeted by the man's boss, Slinger, who also denies involvement in Rutka's murder and demands that he hand over Rutka's file on him.
+Slinger allows Strachey to leave unharmed but tells him only that Linklater and Rutka were both involved in St. Michael's choir.

-As Callahan is discharged, the couple come across Art Murphy and his wife, visiting Bishop McFee.
+As Callahan is discharged, the couple comes across Art Murphy and his wife, visiting Bishop McFee.
 Callahan learns Murphy is McFee's brother-in-law and driver, and McFee is Linklater's injured lover.
 Callahan uses his seminary contacts to identify Father Morgan, the priest at St. Michael's when Rutka was in the choir.
 Strachey identifies Murphy's car, which is missing a mudflap, as the one used by McFee.
 Morgan is arrested for covering up McFee's sex crimes and Rutka's murder.
 At Rutka's funeral, Santin offers Strachey the remaining fee for his work.
 The name on Santin's proffered business card matches that of the final unidentified Rutka contact, David Resuto, the Rutka family's lawyer.
 Strachey asks Rutka's sister Ann why Resuto received such a large payoff, and she reluctantly explains that it was for a life insurance policy; Santin is the beneficiary.

 Suspicious, Strachey follows Santin to an airport, only to find that Rutka is alive.
 Rutka explains that he faked his death, framed Father Morgan, and exposed McFee as a pedophile to use the life insurance money to fund cheap drugs for AIDS patients in Mexico.
 Strachey is outraged until Rutka reveals he was a victim of McFee's molestation.
 Strachey protests that Morgan will go to prison for a murder he did not commit, and Rutka agrees that Strachey can tell the authorities he is still alive.
 Strachey allows them to leave, and, later, Strachey and Callahan conclude that the world is not as black and white as they previously thought.
 As they toast their new perspective, they destroy a file Rutka kept on Strachey, who escaped controversy when his gay lover was made a scapegoat by the U.S. military.